Financial District in Boston in Suffolk County, Massachusetts — The American Northeast (New England)

 and William Ellery Channing preached from 1803 to 1842

 Location.
 42° 21.324′ N, 71° 3.381′ W. Marker is in Boston, Massachusetts, in Suffolk County.
 It is in the Financial District.
-Marker is at the intersection of Federal Street and Franklin Street, on the right when traveling north on Federal Street.
+It is at the intersection of Federal Street and Franklin Street, on the right when traveling north on Federal Street.
 Touch for map.
 Marker is in this post office area: Boston MA 02110, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Jean Lefebvre Decheverus (within shouting distance of this marker); Site of the House of Robert Treat Paine (about 500 feet away, measured in a direct line); Federal Building (about 500 feet away); 45 Milk Street (about 600 feet away); George Thorndike Angell (about 600 feet away); Franklin Place (about 700 feet away); The Gerrymander (about 700 feet away); Old South Meeting House (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: Jean Lefebvre Decheverus (within shouting distance of this marker); Site of the House of Robert Treat Paine (about 500 feet away, measured in a direct line); Federal Building (about 500 feet away); 45 Milk Street (about 600 feet away); George Thorndike Angell (about 600 feet away); Franklin Place (about 700 feet away); The Gerrymander (about 700 feet away); Old South Meeting House (about 800 feet away).
 Touch for a list and map of all markers in Boston.